yhyang04/yhyang04.github.io/_pages/about.md

 Language understanding, knowledge integration, and AI for science.

 <span style="color:red; font-weight:bold;">
 🚀 I am currently seeking PhD positions for Fall 2026 and research internship opportunities.
-Please feel free to contact me！
+If you are interested in my profile, please feel free to contact me!
 </span>

 News